Bessie Rayner Parkes: The Victoria Printing Press

 The Victoria Printing Press was a business venture started by Parkes in 1860 to aid in her plan for the education of young women.
 As Parkes was a firm believer in all young women being trained in some skill, the printing press was a way for her to address that problem.
 Parkes herself did not know how to print when she purchased the printing press, so she hired a man to teach her and then instructed her staff how to print.

 The Victoria Printing Press became the sole printer of The English Woman's Journal from 1860 until it closed in 1864.
 The press also printed The Transactions of the National Association for the Promotion of Social Science and other publications that were in line with the views of Parkes, Smith and their all female staff.
 Parkes is quoted to have said to the women she was employing in her printing press that learning such a trade was "One dream of my life".

 Conversion to Roman Catholicism

-Another important part of Parkes' life story was her path to the Roman Catholic Church, to which she converted in 1864.
+Another important part of Parkes's life story was her path to the Roman Catholic Church, to which she converted in 1864.
 After growing up in a radical Unitarian household Parkes, was familiar with Scripture from a young age.
 As she grew older Parkes found herself becoming more and more devout in the Christian faith.
 Comparing her earlier poetry to her later works, there are many Biblical references appearing while she was still a Unitarian, which only became more prominent as Parkes reached older age.

 She kept up with events occurring in the Oxford Movement, but what impressed her was the social work carried out by Catholic nuns.
 She knew three English Cardinals personally, and recalled them in her writings.